Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Acknowledgements

-The authors acknowledge the financial support by the National Natural Science Foundation of China under grants 12073026 and 12433002, the Anhui Natural Science Foundation under grant 2208085MA11, the Cyrus Chun Ying Tang Foundations, and the 111 Project for Observational and Theoretical Research on Dark Matter and Dark Energy (B23042).
+The authors acknowledge the financial support by the National Natural Science Foundation of China under grants 12433002 and 12573018.
+GZL is also supported by Anhui Natural Science Foundation under grants 2508085MA003 and 2208085MA11.
+HFZ is also supported by China Postdoctoral Science Foundation under Grant Number 2025M783436.
+HFZ and XW express their gratitude to Prof. Yipeng Jing's Academician Workstation for the invaluable support and contributions and also thank the Cyrus Chun Ying Tang Foundations and the 111 Project for Observational and Theoretical Research on Dark Matter and Dark Energy (B23042).
+The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of University of Science and Technology of China.